 Recipes for Recovery: Roasted Butternut Squash

-Excellent source of vitamin A from butternut squash.
-Vitamin A may promote vision, immune function, bone health and cell integrity.
+This Roasted Butternut Squash is an excellent source of vitamin A. Vitamin A may promote vision, immune function, bone health and cell integrity.
 For those in recovery, its vitamin B6 is essential for proper functioning of the nervous and immune system.
 One cup of this delightful member of the gourd family provides nearly half the recommended daily dose of antioxidant-rich vitamin C.

 Total fat 4g